-V. PREPARATION FOR SCHOLARSHIP APPLICATIONS
+IV.
+PLANNING AHEAD FOR SCHOLARSHIP & BURSARY APPLICATIONS

 To improve your chances of winning financial awards, scholarship candidates should begin application preparations early in the school year.
+Take a close look at the courses you have in your schedule, understand that your marks are important, and try to get involved in both school and community.